Version 5 supported

 $result = ConstraintValidator::validate($valueToValidate, $constraint);

-To test if a URL is valid, for example:
+For example, to test if a URL is valid:

 use SilverStripe\Core\Validation\ConstraintValidator;